-The College's course offerings and requirements are continually scrutinized and revised.
-This catalog shows the offerings and requirements in effect at the time of publication but is no guarantee that they will not be changed or revoked.
-However, adequate and reasonable notice will be given to students affected by any changes.
+The College's course offerings and requirements are regularly scrutinized and revised.
+This catalog shows the offerings and requirements in effect at the time of publication.
+They may be changed or revoked.
+Adequate and reasonable notice will be given to students affected by any substantive changes.

 This catalog is not intended to state contractual terms and does not constitute a contract between the student and the institution.